 With the ability of a 5G network to handle more connected devices, consumers will benefit from greater reliability of their connected devices.

-The high-speed connectivity, very low latency, and greater coverage that will arrive with the next generation network will be key for IoT's.
-To take advantage of these improvements, manufactures must first invest in building 5G-compatible devices.
+The high-speed connectivity, very low latency, and greater coverage that will arrive with the next-generation network will be key for IoT devices.
+To take advantage of these improvements, manufacturers must first invest in building 5G-compatible devices.

 Manufactures must equally embrace quality assurance testing to ensure their new devices and software function and perform as intended across a variety of conditions.
 If not, many new devices will flop as a result of bugs that will reduce the potential gains that 5G has to offer.